 Microelectronic Defects Database

 The Microelectronic Defects Database (MDD) is a guide to understanding defects and their impact on microelectronics reliability.
 It allows the user to analyze a failure, to find the root cause defects, or to examine a defect and determine what failures it can cause.
 To facilitate defect identification and failure analysis, detailed diagrams and high magnification pictures taken with a wide variety of analysis techniques are provided.
-The philosophy behind this webbook is rooted in the physics-of-failure approach to microelectronics reliability assessment.
+The philosophy behind this webbook is rooted in the reliability science approach to microelectronics reliability assessment.
 This webbook can be used to answer the following questions: What defects, environmental, and test or screen loads are the reliability drivers for the device?
 What magnitudes of defects should be allowed to pass the screens? and, What is the correlation between the defect magnitudes and the operational life?
 Contact: Dr. Patrick McCluskey, [interactive guidebook, online calculator, and references]

 Moisture Diffusion and Corrosion in Electronics

 This webbook provides tutorials, bibliographies, and research work associated with moisture diffusion and corrosion in electronic systems.
 Moisture ingress into electronic assemblies can have many deleterious effects.
 In plastic encapsulated microelectronics (PEMs), moisture can cause or attribute to reliability problems such as popcorning, cracking, delamination and corrosion of the metalization at the die surface.
 Moisture in printed wiring boards can lead to corrosion, oxidation , and dendritic growth.
 Corrosion can cause degradation in electrical and mechanical performance of the electronic systems, and eventually, opens or shorts.
 Contacts: Dr. Michael Pecht, [tutorials, presentations, and references].